stalwartlabs/mail-server/README.md

 ## Presentation

 **Want a deeper dive?** Need to explain to your boss why Stalwart is the perfect fit?
-Whether you're evaluating options, making a case to your team, or simply curious about how it all works under the hood, these slides walk you through the key features, architecture, and benefits of Stalwart Mail Server.
+Whether you're evaluating options, making a case to your team, or simply curious about how it all works under the hood, these slides walk you through the key features, architecture, and benefits of Stalwart.
 Browse the [slides](https://stalw.art/slides) to see what makes it stand out.

 ## Get Started

-Install Stalwart Mail Server on your server by following the instructions for your platform:
+Install Stalwart on your server by following the instructions for your platform:

 - [Linux / MacOS](https://stalw.art/docs/install/linux)
 - [Windows](https://stalw.art/docs/install/windows)